(4 minute read)

 With a finalised script, storyboard and production schedule, the client is completely in the loop about what the final video will look like.
 This means no surprises on delivery day, and anybody who has commissioned a film crew before can recognise the immense value of this.

-The talking head has been there since videos became the common medium, and only the bold and exciting few will step out of it, leading the way to a new generation of admissions videos.
+The talking head has been present since videos became the common medium, and only the bold and exciting few will step out of it, leading the way to a new generation of admissions videos.
 Just as you ask your applicants, your applicants will be asking you: “What makes you different?”

 This article was originally printed in The Enrollment Management Association's quarterly magazine 'The Yield'.
 It can be found here.